EUROPE MARKETS: European Stocks Grapple With Lower Liquidity, Oil-price Volatility

 Continue Reading Below

-European stocks swung between gains and losses Thursday, hampered by lower volume and a flip lower in oil prices before a production decision from the Organization of the Petroleum Exporting Countries.
+European stocks swung between gains and losses Thursday, hampered by lower volume and a slide in oil prices following news the Organization of the Petroleum Exporting Countries will hold back from making deeper production cuts.

-The Stoxx Europe 600 fell 0.2% to 391.62, with only the utilities and consumer goods sectors holding higher, but the index has been darting in and out of negative territory.
+The Stoxx Europe 600 fell less than 1 point to 392.22, but has been darting in and out of positive territory.
+Utilities, telecom and consumer goods shares were holding higher, but commodity shares were putting in the worst performance.

 While major stock exchanges were open Thursday, Germany and Switzerland were among the countries observing the Ascension holiday.